Apezdr/nextjs-stream-media-processor/docs/TMDB_API.md

 ## Overview

-The TMDB API integration provides access to movie and TV show information, including:
+The TMDB API integration provides access to movie, TV show, and collection information, including:
-- Search functionality
+- Search functionality for movies, TV shows, and collections
 - Detailed media information
 - Cast and crew data
 - Trailers and videos
 - Images and logos
 - Content ratings
 - TV episode details
+- **Movie collection support** for franchises and series
 - **Intelligent caching system** with 60-day TTL to reduce API calls
 - **Admin cache management** for performance optimization